 - Whering: Yes if sustainability is the wedge; no if only daily picks are wanted.

-- PutTogether: Yes; the daily-card loop survives long-term per editorial thirty-day testing (covered in article seven).
+- PutTogether: Yes — the daily-card loop survived the 30-day test (covered in article 07, opened without prompting 27 of 30 days).
 The portrait stays motivating.

 Round 6: PutTogether and Stylebook tied for long-term staying power.